Oscarts/backery2-app/docs/api-reference.md

 Delete a finished product.

-### PUT /finished-products/:id/reserve
+### PUT /finished-products/:id/reserve (Deprecated)

-Reserve quantity of a finished product.
+Deprecated: Reservation functionality is being removed from the system.
+This endpoint will be removed in a future release.

 Body: